ssedinnn/IT-Home-Lab/Lab 11 — Bulk Active Directory User Provisioning with PowerShell/README.md

 After running the removal loop, I return to **Active Directory Users and Computers (ADUC)** and verify that the bulk-created test accounts have been removed while the original accounts and other Active Directory objects remain in place.

 This step demonstrates how the same CSV data used to provision multiple Active Directory users can also be reused to perform bulk account management tasks, including disabling and removing accounts through PowerShell.

 ## **Challenges**

+- While creating `NewUsers.csv`, I initially saved the file as a text file instead of a CSV file, which prevented `Import-Csv` from finding the expected file.
+I corrected the file extension and verified that the CSV could be successfully imported into PowerShell.
+- While testing my first `foreach` loop, I also missed a closing quotation mark in a `Write-Host` command, which caused PowerShell to return a syntax error and prevented the loop from running.
+I reviewed the command, corrected the missing quotation mark, and successfully reran the loop.

 ## **What I Learned**

+- How CSV files can be used as a data source for Active Directory user provisioning.
+- How `Import-Csv` converts CSV rows into PowerShell objects that can be stored in a variable.
+- How to access individual objects and properties using values such as `$users[0]` and `$user.Username`.
+- How a `foreach` loop can process multiple users and apply the same commands to each account.
+- How to use CSV values with `New-ADUser` to automatically populate account information and OU placement.
+- How to securely enter unique temporary passwords with `Read-Host -AsSecureString`.
+- How to automatically assign users to security groups with `Add-ADGroupMember`.
+- How to use the PowerShell pipeline (`|`), `Select-Object`, and `Export-Csv` to create Active Directory reports.
+- How `if/else` conditional logic can check whether an account already exists before attempting to create it.
+- How duplicate-user detection can make a provisioning script safer to rerun.
+- How to test a PowerShell-created account from a domain-joined Windows workstation.
+- How the same CSV data can be reused to perform bulk account management tasks.
+- How to disable multiple accounts with `Disable-ADAccount` and remove them with `Remove-ADUser`.
+- How PowerShell error messages can help identify problems with file paths and script syntax.

 ## **Next Steps**

+- Build an employee onboarding and offboarding workflow using PowerShell.
+- Automate additional onboarding tasks such as group membership and access to network resources.
+- Practice Role-Based Access Control (RBAC) using department-based security groups.
+- Learn how to delegate common Active Directory administrative tasks using Delegation of Control.
+- Continue improving PowerShell scripts with validation and error handling.